Rifts in Rafts

-The two pullers are moved in opposite directions as shown in Fig.~\ref{fig1}(a).
-Each one is moved at a constant speed $V/2$.
+The two pullers are moved in opposite directions as shown in Fig.~\ref{fig1new}A. Each one is moved at a constant speed $V/2$.
 This allows the center of the raft to remain fixed in the laboratory frame of reference.
-We vary $V$ in different experiments over several decades: from \SIrange[per-mode=repeated-symbol]{2.5}{200}{\milli\metre\per\second} for deionized water and from \SIrange[per-mode=repeated-symbol]{0.87}{42}{\milli\metre\per\second} for the glycerol-water mixture.
-We do not go faster than $200$ $mm/s$ with water because we observe significant surface waves, created by pulling at high velocity, that affect our measurements.
-For glycerol-water experiments, we go to the slowest possible speed that our motor can reliably control.
-Since $L_x = L_{x0} + Vt$, the liquid strain rate $\dot{\varepsilon} = V/L_x$ across the system decreases monotonically with time.
-The initial strain rate, $\dot{\varepsilon}_0 = V/L_{x0}$, was varied from \SIrange[per-mode=repeated-symbol]{1.6d-4}{3.7}{s^{-1}}.
-The experiments stop at a maximum liquid strain value $\varepsilon_{max} \sim 1.8$.
+We vary $V$ in different experiments over several decades: from $2.5$ $mm/s$ to $200$ $mm/s$ for deionized water and from $0.87$ $mm/s$ to $42$ $mm/s$ for the glycerol-water mixture.
+The characteristic velocity difference between two neighboring particles is $V/(N_x-1) \approx V/N_x$, where $N_x=L_{x0}/\langle d \rangle$ is the number of particles in the pulling direction.
+The Reynolds number, $Re= \rho d(V/N_x)/\eta$, ranges from $7.2 \times 10^{-3}$ to $8.1 \times 10^{-1}$ for water and $2.8\times10^{-4}$ to $1.9\times10^{-2}$ for glycerol-water mixture.
+We do not go faster than $200$ $mm/s$ with water because when pulling at high velocity, we observe significant surface waves that affect our measurements.
+For the glycerol-water experiments, we go to the slowest possible speed that our motor can reliably control.
+Since $L_x=L_{x0}+Vt$, the liquid strain rate across the system